Icinga/icingaweb2/doc/20-Advanced-Topics.md

 If you are automating the installation of Icinga Web 2, you may want to skip the wizard and do things yourself.
 These are the steps you'd need to take assuming you are using MySQL/MariaDB.
 If you are using PostgreSQL please adapt accordingly.
-Note you need to have successfully completed the Icinga 2 installation, installed the Icinga Web 2 packages and all the other steps described above first.
+Note you need to have successfully completed the Icinga 2 installation, installed the Icinga Web 2 packages, and all the other steps described above first.

 1. Install PHP dependencies: `php`, `php-intl`, `php-imagick`, `php-gd`, `php-mysql`, `php-curl`, `php-mbstring` used